The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 I’ve found the sole to be durable and comfortable.
 It took a week to break in (which I’ll discuss a little more below), and the weight can get tiresome if you’re walking several miles.

 Also, you’ll lose any foot races you take part in.
-For whatever reason, I’ve challenged three of my friends to races in the past year and a half, and I was wearing these boots all three times (read: I like to wear these boots when drinking beer, which is coincidentally when I challenge friends to foot races).
+For whatever reason, I’ve challenged three of my friends to races in the past year and a half, and I was wearing these boots all three times.

 I lost by significant margins.